frkosurf/voot-specification/VOOT.md

 interpreted as described in [RFC 2119].

 # Use Cases
-All the use cases that are valid for accessing data from an organization's LDAP are also valid for VOOT.
-For instance, requesting information about users, their group memberships and the members of a group.
-VOOT however is not meant to perform user authentication.
+All the use cases that are valid for accessing group membership data from an organization's LDAP are also valid for VOOT.
+For instance, requesting information about users' group memberships and the members of a group.
+However, as opposed to LDAP, VOOT is not meant to perform user authentication.

-Web applications sometimes have the ability to interface with LDAP directly to access information about users in the organization's directory (and authenticate users), but this is notoriously hard or even impossible to get working cross-domain in a secure way.
-This is where VOOT steps in.
+Web applications sometimes have the ability to interface with LDAP directly to access information about users in the organization's directory (and authenticate users), but this is notoriously hard or even impossible to get working cross-domain in a secure way, except by using RADIUS, but this is not supported by web browsers, so out of scope.

 # Provider
 This document describes the protocol used between application (client) and